 Many of the most publically outspoken scientists and journalist science-commentators are actively fighting the latest in science, continuing to insist on an outdated mechanistic, physicalist, or materialist approach to scientific hypothesizing, research, and interpretation.

-The persistence of outmoded scientific belief and a long-term reactionary response to new discovery and thought in science is common to a large-scale scientific paradigm shift such as we have been going through since 1905.
+The persistence of outmoded scientific belief and a long-term reactionary response to new discovery and thought in science is common to a large-scale scientific paradigm shift such as we have been going through since the early 20th century.

 I write about this, among other things.
 This is my deal.